 Did you know… Natasha has 3 horses called Heather, Misty and Winston and competes in Dressage in her spare time.

-Kay Floyd, Assistant Project Officer
+Kay Floyd, Community Project Officer

 Kay initially joined Lancashire County Cricket Club in 2004 in the accounts team.
 After a few years she decided she had a love for working with children rather than figures and was given the opportunity to work within the Foundation

 Kay now runs the Foundation’s Inclusive Arts Group which has been a great success and a lot of fun for those involved, she also runs a Young Trustees Group who meet every fortnight and a project that runs throughout the season teaching healthy lifestyles.